jrudolph/llama2.scala/README.md

 | llama-2-7b.ggmlv3.q4_0.bin | as provided  | llama.cpp                   | 1       | 2.0     |
 | llama-2-7b.ggmlv3.q4_0.bin | as provided  | llama.cpp                   | 6       | 8.1     |

-Notes:
- * Approximate speedups are:
-   * pure Scala -> AVX2: > 10x
-   * FP32 -> Q8/Q4 (in Scala): same speed
-   * FP32 -> Q8 (AVX2): ~ 2x
-   * Q8 -> Q4 (AVX2) on one thread: same speed
-   * Q4 1 thread -> 6 threads on small models: ~ 2x
-   * Q4 1 thread -> 6 threads on large models: ~ 3x
- * The pure Scala mode GraalVM JDK 17 is only competitive with a llama2.c version compiled with `-O3`.
-   Using `-Ofast` on C already makes a huge difference.
-Would be interesting to see the exact differences between JIT compiled code and gcc output with `-Ofast`.
-Not sure if something like `-Ofast` (using less strict FP math) is possible on the JVM.
- * Using (i.e. mostly adapting from llama.cpp) kernels in C with SIMD intrinsics and calling them with JNI from Scala makes a huge difference.
-It is easy to do locally, but, of course, much harder to do in a portable way.
- * As expected, quantization gives another boost.
-Interesting that it is more pronounced when multi-threading is enabled.
- * OMP-based multithreading is simple to use from C and helps a lot.
-Scaling is not perfect, with benefits diminishing sharply after using more than 6 (of 8) threads.
- * Multithreading is interesting, as the task units are quite small (one matrix multiplication) and overheads can be significant.
- * Quantization only helps with SIMD optimization.
-Only SIMD will give access to byte-wise (int8) operations and *decreasing* the data type size will *increase* the number of lanes per vector with the same factor.
-It is unclear why going from 32-bit to 8-bit gives only a 2x speedup while being able to run 4x more operations in parallel.
-One explanation could be that you need more instructions because of the added complexity of quantization.

 ## License